sveltejs/language-tools/docs/preprocessors/typescript.md

 </script>
 ```

-You may optionally want to add a `svelte.config.js` file - but it is not required as long as you only use TypeScript.Depending on your setup, this config file needs to be written either in ESM-style or CJS-Style.
+You may optionally want to add a `svelte.config.js` file - but it is not required as long as you only use TypeScript.
+Depending on your setup, this config file needs to be written either in ESM-style or CJS-Style.

 ESM-style (for everything with `"type": "module"` in its `package.json`, like SvelteKit):

 ```js
 import sveltePreprocess from 'svelte-preprocess';